robin-rpr/calos/doc/clearly-image.rst

 inside the container.
-Under this arrangement, processes running in the container for each :code:`RUN` *appear* to be running as root, but many privileged system calls will fail without the root emulation methods described below. **This affects any fully unprivileged container build, not just Charliecloud.**
+Under this arrangement, processes running in the container for each :code:`RUN` *appear* to be running as root, but many privileged system calls will fail without the root emulation methods described below. **This affects any fully unprivileged container build, not just Clearly.**

 The most common time to see this is installing packages.
 For example, here is RPM failing to :code:`chown(2)` a file, which makes the package update fail: